-Electrolyte disturbances (primarily decreased levels of phosphorus, magnesium, or potassium) occur immediately upon the rapid initiation of refeeding-commonly within 12 to 72 hours-and can continue for the next 2 to 7 days.
-Cardiac complications can develop within Children.
-Although RFS is reported most often in adults, it can also occur in children.
-In a review of the literature, we found reports of 27 children who developed this syndrome after initiation of oral or enteral feeding; 9 of them died as a result of related complications.5 haven't eaten for more than 7 days, such as a patient experiencing nausea and vomiting or anorexia from chemotherapy
+Children.
+Although refeeding syndrome is reported most often in adults, it also can occur in children.
+In a review of the literature, we found reports of 27 children who developed this syndrome after initiation of oral or enteral feeding; nine of them died as a result of related complications.

 Patients with chronic malnutrition.
-Refeeding syndrome can develop in patients who are chronically malnourished for any reason (see Who's at risk for malnutrition?).
-At particular risk are those who: • have lost at least 10% of their weight within the preceding 4 weeks
+Refeeding syndrome can develop in patients who are chronically malnourished for any reason (see Who's at risk for malnutrition?)
+At particular risk are those who:

-• have chronic alcoholism
+• have lost at least 10% of their weight within the preceding 4 weeks have chronic alcoholism